It is a mental disorder characterized by severe social anxiety, thought disorder, paranoid ideation, derealization, and transient psychosis.

 For schizotypal patients who are more obsessive-compulsive in their beliefs and behaviors, selective serotonin reuptake inhibitors (SSRIs) such as Sertraline appear to be more effective.

-Lamotrigine, an anticonvulsant, appears to be helpful in treating social isolation.
+Lamotrigine, an anticonvulsant, appears to help treat social isolation.

 Several types of therapy can help treat schizotypal personality disorder.
 People with schizotypal personality disorder generally consider themselves simply eccentric, productive, or nonconforming.